UWSEDS/uwseds.github.io/projects.md

 ### Spring, 2017
 * [First Stop](https://github.com/sliwhu/UWHousingTeam) - First Stop for First-time home buyers; This tool would be most helpful to first-time home buyers to set up expectations, plan budgets and make an informed decision on expenses before they even go through the exhaustive house-hunting process given current real-estate market status.
 * [Searching For Success](https://github.com/khyatiparekh/Searching-for-Success) is a template project that can help an amateur investor to visualize search trends on Google for selected company and get probability that the stock price will increase when the quarterly reports will be released for that company.
 * [Ax/Wx](https://github.com/rexthompson/axwx) - Ax/Wx is a collision and weather analysis tool that can enhance the WSP collision database with objective observations from nearby personal weather stations.
 * [HomeIn](https://github.com/hanghu/HomeIn) - HomeIn provides a visualization tool for housing data, prices, and crime rates on a multiple-layered map.
 * [How is Uber changing Taxi in New York City?](https://github.com/HWNi/DATA515-Project) Uber is a new riding model which connects drivers and passengers and provides ride-sharing service with a fair rate.
 This visualization tool enable user to analyze and compare Uber and taxi traffic of neighbors in NYC.
 * [AirbnbViz](https://github.com/wangbeiqi199159/AirbnbVizTool) aims to provide more information and insights to guests of Airbnb in Seattle to help them have a deeper understanding of what factors influence the listing price most, which neighborhood has higher/lower listing price and which neighborhood has higher and lower guests' rating via our different interactive visualizations.
 On the other hand, As hosts of Airbnb, they will have more idaes that how other hosts priced around them relative to dimensions such as amenities and location and what is the average listing prices of different neighborhoods in Seattle.

-**ALL INFORMATION MUST BE POSTED TO YOUR REPO BY MIDNIGHT PDT TUESDAY DECEMBER 11, 2018.**
+**ALL INFORMATION MUST BE POSTED TO YOUR REPO BY THE DEADLINE**